It's all thanks to brave people who spoke up...

 It was when Lorna came to Parliament recently and kindly gave me the pants in question (which now proudly hang in my office) that it hit me.
 It is those people who chose to speak out, who chose to campaign, and who chose to protest that have driven this change.

 It is therefore for them, and victims everywhere, that we must ensure that this Bill passes in the best possible form.
-The Government must therefore be ready to re-double their efforts after the summer recess.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The Government must therefore be ready to re-double their efforts after the summer recess.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.